Lukas-Roberts/westminster_mall/README.md

 # WestminsterMall

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/westminster_mall`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Westminster Mall gem!
+This gem scrapes the Malls website,"https://westminstermall.com/stores" for store information including store hours, a description of the store and the stores telephone number.

 ## Installation